Quantra/django-lazy-srcset/README.rst

 Whilst not required it is advisable to take a nap at this stage.

-For further documentation and usage examples please read the docstrings in the source code for  `lazy_srcset/templatetags/lazy_srcset.py <https://github.com/Quantra/django-lazy-srcset/blob/master/lazy_srcset/templatetags/lazy_srcset.py#L98>`_.
+For further documentation and usage examples please read the docstrings in the source code for  `lazy_srcset/templatetags/lazy_srcset.py <https://github.com/Quantra/django-lazy-srcset/blob/master/lazy_srcset/templatetags/lazy_srcset.py>`_.

+Due to the awesomeness of imagekit it's possible to configure django-lazy-srcset to use any image generator you have registered on a per config basis.
+Take a look at `lazy_srcset/conf.py <https://github.com/Quantra/django-lazy-srcset/blob/master/lazy_srcset/conf.py>`_ to see how to change the ``generator_id`` setting.
+For an example image generator look at `lazy_srcset/imagegenerators.py <https://github.com/Quantra/django-lazy-srcset/blob/master/lazy_srcset/imagegenerators.py>`_.
+This is completely optional.

 Currently imagekit ``SourceGroup`` has not been implemented therefore the imagekit ``generateimages`` management command will not generate images for django-lazy-srcset.
 If you want to pre-generate images you can ``render_to_string()`` your templates in an appropriate save method or signal.
 If you are using `django-content-blocks <https://github.com/Quantra/django-content-blocks>`_ this happens on publish anyway.